 Our team is providing phone and video support to new and existing survivors including advocacy and safety planning, counseling, legal assistance and support groups.
 Advocates have uninterrupted access to email and voicemail while working remotely during regular business hours.

 Children’s Trauma Program

-Our Children’s Trauma Program is providing phone support to parents, and emergent child survivor needs are assessed on a case-by-case basis.
+Our Children’s Trauma Program is providing phone and video support to parents, and emergent child survivor needs are assessed on a case-by-case basis.
 Virtual group support is also available.

 How to Reach Us: